rodrigofontesdev/redux-zustand/README.md

 This project was initially built with Redux for state management.
 The goal was to understand the fundamentals of this popular library and the Flux architecture.

-Subsequently, the goal was to migrate from Redux to Zustand due to its more concise syntax and lower learning curve.
+Subsequently, the goal was to migrate from Redux to Zustand due to its more concise syntax, lower learning curve and often better performance.

 # Prerequisites